 Women’s Rights National Historical Park honors the early women rights activists.
 Over an afternoon of tea, five women were lamenting their role in society.
 Lucretia Mott, Mary Ann M’Clintock, Martha Wright, Elizabeth Cady Stanton, and Jane Hunt decided it was time to hold a convention on women’s rights.
 They didn’t delay.
-10 day after than afternoon tea, the Seneca Falls Convention was held.
+10 days after than afternoon tea, the Seneca Falls Convention was held.
 This two-day convention was held on July 19-20, 1848 in Wesleyan Chapel.
-This convention created the Declaration of Sentiments and laid the foundation for fight for women’s rights in the United States.
+This convention created the Declaration of Sentiments and laid the foundation for the fight for women’s rights in the United States.

 Women’s Rights National Historical Park is located in Seneca Falls and Waterloo, New York.
-The site is made up of four historical site – the remains of the Wesleyan Chapel, Elizabeth Cady Station House, M’Clintock House, and the Richard Hunt House.
+The site is made up of four historical sites – the remains of the Wesleyan Chapel, Elizabeth Cady Station House, M’Clintock House, and the Richard Hunt House.

 Belmont-Paul Women’s Equality National Monument

 Belmont-Paul Women’s Equality National Monument protects the current headquarters of the National Woman’s Party.
 The National Woman’s Party was a leading organization in the fight for women’s suffrage and later women’s rights issues.
 The monument consists of a historic house and museum.
 The museum covers the US suffrage and equal rights movements.
 The site was purchased in 1929 when the National Woman’s Party’s previous headquarters was acquired by eminent domain and razed.
 The garden walkways are paved with the bricks from the original headquarters.